Travis McMichael will be tried on federal hate crime charges after indicating he will not plead guilty in Ahmaud Arbery's killing

 Travis McMichael will stand trial on federal hate crimes charges in the killing of 25-year-old Black jogger Ahmaud Arbery after indicating Friday he would not plead guilty, days after a judge rejected the terms of a plea deal he had reached with prosecutors.

-Court documents filed Thursday showed Gregory McMichael, who had reached a similar deal with prosecutors, had opted to withdraw his agreement, plead not guilty and face trial.
+Court documents filed Thursday showed Gregory McMichael, who had reached a similar deal with prosecutors, had opted to withdraw his agreement, plead not guilty and face trial as well.

-As a result, jury selection will begin Monday for the trial of Travis McMichael, his father Gregory McMichael and William "Roddie" Bryan.
+As a result, jury selection in the federal trial will begin Monday.

+Travis McMichael, his father and William "Roddie" Bryan all face one count of interference with rights and one count of attempted kidnapping, per a federal indictment.
+Travis McMichael and Gregory McMichael also were charged with one count each of using, carrying and brandishing (and in Travis' case, discharging) a firearm during and in relation to a crime of violence.

 The federal court proceedings come after the McMichaels were convicted of murder during a state trial in November for chasing down and killing Arbery in February 2020 in a south Georgia neighborhood.
 Arbery was shot while running from the McMichaels and Bryan, who was also convicted in the killing.